thephez/backup-readme/platform/markdown/tutorial-connect-to-a-network-dash-masternode.md

   ]
 }
 [/block]
-## Using the devnet
+## Using the network

 Once the address is funded, you can begin creating identities, data contracts, etc. and experimenting with Dash Platform.
 The [other tutorials](tutorials-introduction) in this section will help you get started.

-To make the Dash SDK connect to your local development network, set the `network` option to `'local'`:
+To make the Dash SDK connect to your local network, set the `network` option to `'local'`:

 > 📘
 >